Skip to main content

 Setting Up the Environment

-First, you need to install Solace Agent Mesh and the Solace Agent Mesh (SAM) CLI, and then you'll want to create a new Solace Agent Mesh project
+First, you need to install Solace Agent Mesh and the SAM CLI, and then create a new Solace Agent Mesh project.

-Once you have your project set up, you can add the plugin to Solace Agent Mesh:
+Once you have your project set up, add the Event Mesh Gateway plugin:

 Configuring the Event Mesh Gateway